-Note: If the accidental death benefit is available, your spouse and/ or dependent children will have a choice between this benefit or an ordinary death benefit as described on page 9.
+Note: If the accidental death benefit is available, your spouse and/ or dependent children will have a choice between this benefit or an ordinary death benefit as described on page 11.

-Designating a Beneficiary for Your Death Benefits
+Designating a Beneficiary for Your Accidental Death Benefits

-When you become a MainePERS member, you have the opportunity to complete a "Designation of Beneficiary, Pre-Retirement Death Benefit" form, which your employer files with MainePERS.
+When you become a MainePERS member, you have the opportunity to complete a "Pension Beneficiary Designation for Pre-Retirement Death Benefits" form, which your employer files with MainePERS.

 This form governs both your ordinary and accidental death beneficiaries.
 If you would like to verify or change your beneficiaries, or if you have any questions about your death benefits, contact MainePERS' Survivor Services Unit.
 You may change your beneficiaries at any time.